haskelly-dev/Haskelly/README.md

 * Added `Stack test`, which runs all the tests defined in a stack project.
 * Added `Stack run`, which runs the local Stack project.
+* Running GHCi directly into the integrated terminal.

 ### 0.2.0